moby/moby/CONTRIBUTING.md

 suite](https://docs.docker.com/opensource/project/test-and-docs/) on your branch before submitting a pull request.

+If your changes need integration tests, write them against the API.
+The `cli` integration tests are slowly either migrated to API tests or moved away as unit tests in `docker/cli` and end-to-end tests for docker.

 Update the documentation when creating or modifying features.
 Test your documentation changes for clarity, concision, and correctness, as well as a clean documentation build.
 See our contributors guide for [our style